 Finally, there’s a third Excel sheet on the WBS template that explains how to use it, so you have instructions right there on the spreadsheet as you’re working.
 It couldn’t be easier.

-How to Use Our WBS Template
+How to Use Our Work Breakdown Template

-Let’s go into greater detail about the different components that make up the work breakdown structure free template.
+Let’s go into greater detail about the different components that make up the work breakdown structure-free template.

 Using the Work Breakdown Structure Task List